alfjl/42HN_Cpp_06/README.md

 (conversion of scalar types)

 ex01:
-Write a serialize() and a deserialize() function, converting pointer to uintptr_t and vice versa.
+Write a serialize() and a deserialize() function, converting a pointer to a struct to type uintptr_t and vice versa.
 (short intro to serialization of data types)

 ex02: